 The town of Drass is located about 142 km from the state capital of Srinagar and is easily accessible by road during the summer months.
-There are multiple transport options for travelers to choose from while travelling to Drass.
+There are multiple transport options for travellers to choose from while travelling to Drass.

-The first is to hire a taxi from Srinagar which is a preferred option for a group of about 5-7 travelers.
+The first is to hire a taxi from Srinagar which is a preferred option for a group of about 5-7 travellers.
 The second is to take a shared cab and pay per seat.
-This is a good option for solo travelers.
+This is a good option for solo travellers.
 The last option is the local government bus which is not very reliable and also very over crowded.
 There is usually a bus in the morning at 6am from the Srinagar bus station to Kargil, but don’t be surprised if the bus is randomly cancelled in the morning.
 All buses that ply to Kargil stop at Drass for about 10 minutes or more.

-Once in Drass the first thing that travelers will notice is the sign board by the state tourism board which indicates that this town is indeed the second coldest inhabited place on earth.
+Once in Drass the first thing that travellers will notice is the sign board by the state tourism board which indicates that this town is indeed the second coldest inhabited place on earth.
 The inhabitants of this town are mostly Muslims.
-Most people who live here are hard breed people who have not only learnt the art of surving in the extreme cold but have also learnt how to make the best use of their surroundings.
+Most people who live here are hard breed people who have not only learnt the art of surviving in the extreme cold but have also learnt how to make the best use of their surroundings.

 Drass valley starts at the end of Zojila Pass and for centuries the inhabitants are known to have navigated this formidable and extremely dangerous pass even during the most risky period in the late autumn or early spring.
-When the whole region remains snow-bound and is subject to frequent snow storms, to transport trader’s merchandise across and to help stranded travelers to traverse it.
+When the whole region remains snow-bound and is subject to frequent snow storms, to transport trader’s merchandise across and to help stranded travellers to traverse it.
 By virtue of their mastery over the pass they had established a monopoly over the trade in this region that goes back to the heyday of the Pan-Asian trade.

-The town of Drass is very small and will not take travelers more than about 15 minutes to cover the whole town.
+The town of Drass is very small and will not take travellers more than about 15 minutes to cover the whole town.
 The whole town covers not more than about 150 meters of the highway, with houses and shops lined up on either side of the road.
 The houses and shops in Drass are mostly made of wood and brick, while only the front entrance of the shops are painted in bright colors.
 Walking is the best way of exploring this small town of Drass.

 The local language of the people in Drass is Shina a language from the Dardic people of the Indo-Aryan descendant.
 The people of Drass are believed to have migrated to this region hundreds of years ago from central Asia.
 Most of the people in the village are dressed in traditional Muslim attire and the women are always with their heads covered.
 A few of the younger generation boys are seen in jeans, trousers and T-shirts.
 The inhabitants of Dras can well be described as the guardian’s of the Ladakh’s gateway.